Servalstar/Easy-Icon-Maker/README.md

 # Easy Icon Maker
-##### Easy Icon Maker is a simple but flexible tool for creating images from 3D objects in Unity.
+##### Easy Icon Maker is a simple but flexible tool for creating images from 3D objects in Unity Editor.
 ![Main](https://github.com/Servalstar/Easy-Icon-Maker/blob/master/Screenshots/main_screen.jpg?raw=true)
 ## Key features:
 - creating an image from objects with the MeshRenderer component in a specially created scene